Qihoo360/hbox/doc/faq.md

     ./LightGBM/lightgbm config=train_real.conf

-Also, user need to set the machine list file at the configuration which XLearning named as `lightGBMlist.txt` generated at the executive directory of each worker, like :
+Also, user need to set the machine list file at the configuration which Hbox named as `lightGBMlist.txt` generated at the executive directory of each worker, like :

     machine_list_file = lightGBMlist.txt

 ### 8. How to set the environment varibale TF_CONFIG in the Tensorflow application ?
-Example of TF_CONFIG for chief training in the distributed mode of Tensorflow estimator application (More details in $XLEARNING_HOME/examples/tfEstimator):
+Example of TF_CONFIG for chief training in the distributed mode of Tensorflow estimator application (More details in $HBOX_HOME/examples/tfEstimator):

     import os
     import json